aryan-debug/Music_Player/README.md

 ---
 ## How to use it

 In order to use it, download the code from GitHub and make sure to make a folder named `music_files`.
-Make sure the folder is in the same folder where other `file_manager.py` is.
+Make sure the folder is in the same folder where `file_manager.py` is.
+Also, make sure you have installed the requirements from `requirements.txt`.

 ---
 Enjoy!